On this day in rugby league history, two star No.9s are born, the Knights lose a World Club Challenge and Souths taste Nines glory.

 Roosters hooker and co-captain Jake Friend was born in Nambour, Queensland.
 A one-club player who debuted for the Tricolours in 2008, Friend played in premiership-winning seasons in 2013, 2018 and 2019 and made his international debut for Australia in the 2016 Four Nations.

 Dragons hooker Cameron McInnes was born in Sydney.
 McInnes started his NRL career at South Sydney in 2014, joining St George Illawarra after three years at the Rabbitohs.
 McInnes was named the Dragons' player of the year in 2019, having topped the league for tackles made per game.
+He made it back-to-back player of the year gongs in 2020 with another standout season for the Red V.

 Cameron McInnes in focus